KJBX

 KJBX (106.3 FM) is a radio station broadcasting a hot adult contemporary format.
-Licensed to Cash, Arkansas, United States, it serves the Jonesboro area.
-The station is owned by Saga Communications, and operates as part of its Jonesboro Radio Group.
+Licensed to Cash, Arkansas, United States, it serves the Jonesboro metropolitan area.
+The station is owned by Saga Communications, and operates as part of its Jonesboro Media Group.

-The call letters KJBX were previously assigned to 580 AM Lubbock, Texas.

 Programming

 KAIT's K8 News 6pm newscast is simulcast Monday through Friday.

 KJBX-HD2

 KJBX's second HD Radio subchannel broadcasts "98.5 The Outlaw", with a classic country format.
 Its programming is carried on K253BQ (98.5 FM) in Jonesboro.